apache/causeway-site/content/download.md

 Title: Downloads

 Apache Isis&trade; software is a framework for rapidly developing domain-driven apps in Java.
-Write your business logic in entities, domain services and repositories, and the framework dynamically (at runtime) generates a representation of that domain model as a webapp or as a RESTful API.
+Write your business logic in entities, domain services and repositories, and the framework dynamically (at runtime) generates a representation of that domain model as a webapp or RESTful API.
 Use for prototyping or production.

 ## Getting Started